A new Grand Slam® champion

 Rolex is the Official Timekeeper of the event as part of its alliance with the USTA and its broader, long-standing support for tennis.
 A host of Rolex Testimonees will once again be seeking trophy honours at this prestigious Grand Slam® tournament, one of the world’s oldest tennis championships, with roots dating back to 1881.

-Roger Federer has won a record 20 men’s Grand Slam® tournament singles titles during his illustrious career, including five in succession at the US Open.
-Between 2004 and 2008, the Swiss maestro reigned supreme at the USTA Billie Jean King National Tennis Center in New York, where he has also been runner-up on two other occasions.
-Federer’s elegant style and technical precision has delighted the tennis world for more than two decades, never more so that at Flushing Meadows where he remains a fans favourite.
+Roger Federer has won a record-setting 20 Grand Slam® men’s singles titles during his illustrious career, including five in succession at the US Open.
+Between 2004 and 2008, the Swiss maestro reigned supreme at the USTA Billie Jean King National Tennis Center, where he has also been runner-up on two other occasions.
+Federer’s elegant style and technical precision has delighted the tennis world for more than two decades, never more so than at Flushing Meadows.

 Sloane Stephens, the winner of the 2017 US Open women’s singles trophy, has forged a reputation for mental strength and resilience.
 She entered the tournament that year ranked World No. 83 but after beating several seeded opponents, won the final in straight sets.
 The Californian, also a finalist at Roland-Garros in 2018, is admired for her ability to overcome setbacks, focus on the task at hand and rise to the occasion.